johnkary/johnkary.net/source/_posts/2016-05-16-attending-and-speaking-at-drupalcon-may-2016.md

     <a href="https://www.flickr.com/photos/drupalassoc/26985071205/in/dateposted-public/"><img src="/images/posts/drupalcon-2016-attendees.jpg" title="DrupalCon 2016 New Orleans Group Photo" width="100%"></a>
 </div>

-Last week I delivered a talk "Rethinking Loops" at [DrupalCon 2016](https://events.drupal.org/neworleans2016/) in New Orleans.
+Last week I delivered a talk [Rethinking Loops](/talks/#rethinking-loops) at [DrupalCon 2016](https://events.drupal.org/neworleans2016/) in New Orleans.
 DrupalCon is a HUGE conference, with over 3000+ attendees.
 Easily the largest conference I have attended, let alone spoken at.

 The conference [records all sessions](https://www.youtube.com/watch?v=p2K2JHFMh1o) and posts them within hours of the talk.
 Very impressive turnaround time!